msantos/cerck/README.md

 ## *** WARNING ***

 > Do NOT call check/2 without ensuring the dictionary files (.pwi, .pwd
-> and .hwm extensions) exist.
-If the files do not exist, cracklib calls
+> and .hwm extensions) exist and are valid.
+If the files do not exist,
-> exit(-1), causing the Erlang VM to exit.
+> cracklib calls exit(-1), causing the Erlang VM to exit.

 ## TODO

-* test the dictionaries exist before calling FascistOpen()

 * do all of this in pure Erlang